Search: 727 results

 Verse ConceptsGiving InformationDoing God's Worksdamascus

-And, one Ananias, a man devout according to the law, well-attested by all the Jews that dwelt there,
+And one Ananias, a devout observer of the law, who had a good character from all the Jews that dwelt there,

 Verse Conceptsevangelism, kinds ofDevout MenCharacter Of SaintsTaking The Law To Heartdamascuspiety